sudhsrik/portfolio-content/README.md

 # portfolio-content

-This is a personal portfolio detailing my professional and academic achievements as well as my personal interests apart from work.
+This is a personal portfolio detailing my professional and academic achievements as well as my personal interests.